WakeSys/wakesys-gift-cards/README.md

    - Look for the API response array in the console
    - Note the `master_ID_giftcard` values for each gift card

-2. Configure each gift card using this format:
    ```javascript
    gift_cards_information[master_ID_giftcard] = [
        'image_url',      // URL to gift card image (300x300px recommended)